 This multiplication had already brought its natural consequence -a schism in the Order.
 Gerard was no organizer, and had never cared to assume the formal headship.
-From Robert, again, little was to be expected: for "on Good Friday, at the hour at which the Son of God was crucified, he became apostate, and cut his hair, and shaved his beard, and took to wife a certain female Hermit.
+"They have no instruction, which is great folly: for, whereas beasts and birds and other creatures have all that they need from nature at their very birth, yet man's soul is created by God like a blank tablet, and they need a teacher.
+Therefore to these Apostles (not Christ's but Segarello's) who are teacherless, we may apply that saying in the Book of Judges 'in those days there was no king in Israel. but everyone did that which seemed right to himself' (Now that clause is written four times in the Book of Judges, once in the 17th chapter, and twice in the next, that is in the first and last verse, and again at the end of the book.)
+Therefore in a certain town of Apulia, where the country-folk said 'we are all captains and good folk, they were put to flight by a certain baron from France on his way to the Emperor: for they demanded toll of him, which also he would have paid if he had found a captain."
+From Robert, again, little was to be expected in the way of leadership: for "in process of time, while I dwelt at Faenza, he dwelt there also in the house of a certain Tertiary called brother Ghiotto [glutton]; and "on Good Friday, at the hour at which the Son of God was crucified, he became apostate, and cut his hair, and shaved his beard, and took to wife a certain female Hermit.
 I had heard all this, but I was loth to believe it until I had asked him; whereupon he confessed and denied not that he had in truth done all these things.
 Then I rebuked him sharply, but he made excuse, saying that he had never bound himself to obedience nor to chastity; wherefore he might well take a wife.
-But I said to him that he had worn publicly for many years the habit of religion, and ought therefore in no wise to have taken to wife a Hermitess dedicated to God : and I added many authorities and examples to show him his folly and wickedness . . ."
+But I said to him that he had worn publicly for many years the habit of religion, and ought therefore in no wise to have taken to wife a Hermitess dedicated to God; and I added many authorities and examples to show him his folly and wickedness... sixthly and lastly, I showed him how all who fall away from God and become apostate come to an evil end, which I have proved not by experience only, (for I have seen it with mine own eyes and heard it from others) but also from holy Scripture.
+For either they are beheaded or burnt or slain with the sword or hanged on gallows, or surely they die by some other most evil and shameful and cruel death."
 Robert, however, only "began to scoff."